 - Notice of the hearing must be provided to those to receive shares and they must be afforded the opportunity participate in a fairness hearing; and

 - The issuer must advise the court prior to a fairness hearing that it intends to rely on the exemption provided in Section 3(a)(10) of the Act; and

 - There cannot be any impediments to the appearance of interested parties at the fairness hearing.

-An experienced 3(a)(10) securities lawyer represents OTC public companies and debt holders with bona fide claims in 3(a)(10) settlement agreements and drafts legal opinions for clearing restricted stock subject to a court order following litigation under 3(a)(10).
+An experienced 3(a)(10) securities lawyer represents public companies and debt holders with bona fide claims in 3(a)(10) settlement agreements and drafts legal opinions for clearing restricted stock subject to a court order following litigation under 3(a)(10).